 +351 291 961 859 / +351 924 432 091

-- it contributes to raising public awareness for the conservation of cetaceans and marine environment.
+- It contributes to raising public awareness for the conservation of cetaceans and the marine environment.

-What to do if you find a whale or a dolphin on the beach or floating at sea?
+What to do if you find a whale or a dolphin stranded or adrift at sea?